shabaz123/photodiode/README.md

 ## Files

-(1) export-gerbers-s1223-rev1.zip - Contains the files for the front PCB, which is designed for a Hamamatsu S1223 phtodiode.
+(1) export-gerbers-s1223-rev1.zip - Contains the files for the front PCB, which is designed for a Hamamatsu S1223 photodiode.

 (2) export-gerber-pd-sma-rev1.zip - Contains the files for the rear PCB, which just has a hole for a SMA connector.

 (3) export-gerbers-5mm-pd-rev1.zip - Contains an alternative front panel, suitable for 5 mm diameter photodiodes.
 If you use this board, then you don't need (1).

+(4) export-gerbers-s5973-rev1.zip - Contains the files for the front PCB, which is designed for a Hamamatsu S5973 photodiode.